by Roger Moffat – much more than just another WordPress weblog…

 Our Local Neighbourhood

 After the corn had been harvested in 2007, a very large tractor turned up to cultivate the ground ready to plant the next crop, which in this year was to be winter wheat.
-Read the rest of this entry »
+Continue reading »